-Free and reduced applications may be completed online via the ApplyNOW link on the Jackson County School District website or going to the following web address: https://pavpams.com/onlingApp.aspx.
+Free and reduced applications may be completed online via the ApplyNOW link on the Jackson County School District website or going to the following web address: https://paypams.com/onlingApp.aspx.

-COMMUNITY ELIGIBILITY
+COMMUNITY ELIGIBILITY PROVISION

-The following twelve schools will participate in the Community Eligibility Provision (CEP) during the 2022-2023 school year:
+ALL schools will participate in the Community Eligibility Provision (CEP) during the 2023-2024 school year.
+One free breakfast meal and one free lunch meal will be provided to all students.